Cobequid Pass: Tolls

-On 16 December 2021 at 11 a.m., Cobequid Pass tolls were eliminated for passenger and commercial vehicles registered in Nova Scotia.
-As of 2022, Nova Scotia-registered vehicles have free passage through the Cobequid Pass, the toll is $4 for passenger vehicles registered outside of Nova Scotia and $3 per axle for out-of-province commercial vehicles.
+Commercial and personal vehicles registered in Nova Scotia have been exempted from Cobequid Pass tolls since December 21, 2021.
+Eligible Nova Scotian vehicles must either register for a free transponder or present proof of provincial vehicle registration at the toll booth.

-From 2004 to 2021, the toll was $4 for all passenger vehicles.
-From 2005 to 2021, the toll was $3 per axle for large commercial trucks.

-According to the Nova Scotia Department of Public Works, as of December 2021, about 50 per cent of passenger vehicles and about 70 per cent of commercial trucks using the Cobequid Pass were registered out-of-province.
+Tolls continue to be charged for out-of-province vehicles: $4 for personal vehicles and $3 per axle for commercial vehicles.
+According to the Nova Scotia Department of Public Works about 50 per cent of passenger vehicles and about 70 per cent of commercial trucks using the Cobequid Pass were registered out-of-province, as of December 2021.

-There is both electronic toll collection as well as toll booth operators who only accept cash.
+Tolls are collected via both electronic toll collection as well as cash paid to toll booth operators.
 Toll collection operations are run by Atlantic Highway Management Corporation Limited (AHMCL), which is a subsidiary of the contractor, Atlantic Highways Corporation (AHC).
 Both are now owned by Aecon.
 AHC guaranteed the highway for three years, which was an unprecedented warranty period at that time, and all deficiencies were repaired at their expense.
-Since the warranty expired in 2000 maintenance has been performed by the Department of Transportation & Infrastructure Renewal.
+Maintenance has been performed by the Department of Transportation & Infrastructure Renewal since the expiration of that warranty in 2000.

+As part of non-tariff retaliatory measures to response to general American tariffs on Canadian goods in the 2025 United States trade war with Canada and Mexico, Premier Tim Houston ordered the immediate doubling of tolls for American commercial vehicles.